Approximately a 3 minute read

 Today the giant machine of industry and its in-house science and technology have up-ended our food production and supply systems to such an extent that real food is no longer easy to come by.
 Depending on where you live, it may seem impossible to access.

-But its important to remember the slow, small, cumulative power that lies with us as decision makers.
-In our daily decisions about what to eat and what to feed our families, lies the power to turn the ship.
+But it's important to remember the slow, small, cumulative power that lies with us as decision makers.
+In our daily decisions about what to feed our families, lies the power to turn the ship.

 Four powerful questions to help you identify Real Food

 Eating and agriculture are insperable: what you eat determines how land is used.